VictorAlmeidaFonseca/logs/README.md

  ### Routes

- In oder to send logs data, will pass de index params as your index at elastic search.
+ In oder to send logs data, will pass the index params as your index at elastic search.

 ```
  http://localhost:3001/v1/insert/:index